 Most of us are working longer hours and have muddled boundaries as a result of working from home.
-Those with young children at home - you deserve gold medals.
+Those with young children at home - gold medals are in order.

 Having experienced burnout (what I refer to as breaking open), I can only share my own personal perspective.
 I will emphasize this was one of the most difficult, yet most transformative experiences of my life.
-It wasn’t pretty or easy.
-And as with any experience that drops us to our knees or turns us inside out, I am not the same person I used to be.
+It wasn’t pretty nor easy.
+And as with any experience that drops us to our knees, I am not the same person I used to be.
 That's a good thing - for me anyway.

 Instead, I consider the cause of burnout to be the expansion of our inner vitality, an awakening so to speak - and burnout is a symptom of this very powerful and purposeful process.
 Referring to the WHO's earlier description of burnout "a state of vital exhaustion," it is clear there is an awareness that burnout is connected to something within ourselves.
 Vitality is the essential and unseen life energy that exists within each of us.
 It is not something we can measure through lab tests or imaging, it is a felt sense.
 And the word 'state' is also accurate in conveying how energy flows and shifts during the experience of burnout.
 That is; it is transitory - our awareness of self is evolving.
 So what feels and seems like a painful collapse, is actually the expansion of our inner essence.
 We are emptying, releasing old beliefs, patterns and perspectives that no longer resonate with who we are at our essence.

-Consider the last six months as an initiation.
+My invitation to you is to consider the last six months as a type of spiritual or conscious initiation.
 We have been put in a pressure cooker as individuals and as a collective.
 What better way to guide so many human beings into deepening self awareness?
 Many structures and systems have collapsed, revealing deficits and gaps.
 They were always there, we just preferred not to notice them.
 This is also true of the structures and systems in our personal lives.
 That is; all of our relationships have been shoved under a proverbial microscope to be tested, poked and prodded.
 Shaking us up and waking us up to what really matters in our lives - a very necessary step to awakening.
-The relationships tested are not only those we have with loved ones or our work environments, but also our relationships to money, our environment, the Earth, and the most essential relationship of all - our relationship to ourselves.
+The relationships tested have included those we have with loved ones, our work environments, and also our relationships to money, our environment, the Earth, and the most essential relationship of all - our relationship to ourselves.

 As we continue to be with our experiences during this time of uncertainty, there may be feelings of fatigue, overwhelm, depletion, shame, and disconnect - all of which may be part of the state of burnout.
 But rather than believe you are collapsing, be willing to see yourself in a state of transition, where your inner awareness is surfacing.
-This is happening for you, not to you.
-And this emergence is helping you live with more clarity, connectedness and purity of heart.
+This is happening for you, not to you, and this emergence is helping you live from a place of interconnectedness with all of life.

 The state of burnout is no laughing matter.
 There can be serious consequences when supports are not in place.
 It is important to ask for help, share your experience, speak with someone, slow down, and take extra care of yourself.
-This discovery of your new way of relating to yourself takes time.
+This discovery of your new way of relating to yourself takes time and patience.
 The real you is emerging,

 You are breaking open not breaking down.